AylaNetworks/ayla-documentation/src/getting-started/ayla-development-kit/user-guide/architecture/index.md

 <img src="apps-and-portals.png" width="700">

+### OTA updates

+Ayla provides a mechanism for performing over-the-air (OTA) updates in order to replace the Ayla Agent software and/or the host application software running on your device with different (usually newer) versions.

 ### Integrations

 The Ayla Cloud integrates with business systems via a WebSocket interface called the Datastream Service (DSS):